 Demand Side Response (DSR) is about intelligently and effectively moving the use of electricity from one time to another.
-In other words, DSR addresses how and when we use the electricity that we need so that we can reduce the need to generate more.
+In other words, DSR addresses how and when we use the electricity we need so that we can reduce the need to generate more.

-Peak energy usage periods benefit from DSR the most and occur when a high number of households need power at the same time.
+Peak energy usage periods demand DSR the most and occur when a high number of households need power at the same time.
 This might be evenings when more people are at home or when we all rush to put the kettle on during an ad break in the GOT series finale!

 Why has this not been done before?

 DSR has been around for a long time and is widely used in energy intensive industries such as manufacturing as well as in your local supermarket.
 If you do your shopping at night and all of a sudden the lights dim or partly go off, that could be a DSR event in action.